Industrious Revolution: The length of the historical working year

 While direct information on the number of days worked per year in pre modern times is scant, indirect estimates of annual labour inputs support the idea of increased industriousness in England.
 Robert Allen and Jacob Weisdorf inferred the length of the historical working year by dividing the costs of supporting an average family by the daily wage rate at the time.
 Their exercise suggests that the early modern working year grew longer both in rural and urban areas.
 In rural areas, however, increased industriousness resulted from workers' attempts to maintain their standards of living in the face of falling real wages.
 This does not support the hypothesis that industriousness served to increase the demand for goods.
 In urban areas, on the other hand, where real wages were rising and the working days required to support a family declined, the gap between the observed working year and the work needed to cover basic family expenses grew wider.
 This supports the idea that labour inputs and therefore workers' earnings rose relative to what was required for basic subsistence.

-Using an estimation strategy based on labour market arbitrage originally proposed by Clark and Van der Werf, a later study by Humphries and Weisdorf shows similar rising trends in early modern labour inputs.
+Using an estimation strategy based on labour market arbitrage originally proposed by Clark and Van der Werf, a later study by Jane Humphries and Jacob Weisdorf shows similar rising trends in early modern labour inputs.
 The approach implies that day rates in combination with annual rates facilitate the computation of the working year needed in day labour in order to obtain the income that could be earned by annual employees.
 The method suggests that labour input per year in England grew more than two-fold, from less than 150 days during the medieval period to well over 300 days during the Industrial Revolution.